 Read on to learn more about the California bar exam.

-California Bar Exam Format
+What is the California Bar Exam format?

 The California bar examination consists of three sections: the MBE, five one-hour essay questions, and one 90-minute performance test.